 Grocery stores frequently stock exotic mushrooms.
 Many get their mushrooms from out-of-state distributors.
 Because oyster mushrooms taste much better when fresh picked, stores prefer to buy local whenever possible.

 You can make money growing oyster mushrooms for profit in just a few weeks’ time.
 Oyster mushrooms are fairly easy to grow, and are in high demand.
 There are several places you can sell your mushrooms too.
 It’s simply a great way to make a nice extra income.
-To learn more about this high-value cash crop, read Golden Harvest.
+To learn more about this high-value cash crop, read Growing Gourmet Mushrooms For Profit.